 So in the 7th century, when Latin was first used in early Old English writing, it was necessary to invent a symbol to represent that sound.

 At first, the sound was represented by “uu”—literally a double “u.”

 It wasn’t written as a “v” because the letter “v” didn’t exist in Old English, as we’ve written before on the blog.
 And a double “v” would not have approximated the sound anyway.

-The “uu” was replaced by another symbol in the 8th century, a character from the Runic alphabet called a “wyn.”
+The “uu” was replaced by another symbol in the 8th century, ƿ, a character from the runic alphabet called a wynn.

-In the 11th century, the old “uu” form was reintroduced by Norman scribes in a ligatured (that is, joined) form, written as “w.”
+In the 11th century, according to the OED, the old “uu” form was reintroduced by Norman scribes in a ligatured (that is, joined) form, written as “w.”